aindilis/flp/ReferenceManual.md

         -   [ ] [Know how long it can stay out, or in fridge/freezer](https://frdcsa.org/~andrewdo/projects/mealplanning/freezer_cooking.pl.txt)
             -   [ ] <code>[25%]</code> Know when to move it
     -   [ ] Physical layout assistant
-    -   [ ] Helping to reorder from preferred vendor types, like organic, local, etc
     -   [ ] Automatic shopping list generation and reordering
     -   [ ] Tracking food recalls or warnings
         -   [ ] Crypto signatures and source-monitoring